 This is a little absurd and funny cause, but in some cases, when urine mixes with cleaning chemicals in the toilet, it can cause bubbles.

-One way to determine whether the bubbles in urine are a serious concern or not is to drink water.
+One way to determine whether the bubbly urine is a serious concern or not is to drink water.

 Increasing your hydration will help you figure out whether the bubbles are because of dehydration, or some other problem.